3 Families for the Price of One!

 by Joseph - HCE Mentor

-During my time in China, I was lucky enough to spend time with three—not one, not two—but three different host families!
-All three families lived within the same apartment complex, so moving between them was a cinch.
+During my time in China, I was lucky enough to spend time with three different host families!
+All three families lived within the same apartment complex, so moving between them was easy.

 The first family I stayed with had two children, Gordon and Un-un.
 Gordon was in 2nd grade at the school where I worked, so walked to school together, and I’d usually accompany him on the way back too.
 His parents were very kind, and they emphasized creativity and critical thinking for their children, not just rote memorization.
 The father knew very little English, but the mother knew some basic vocabulary so we were able to communicate on simple terms.
 On weekends, they’d take me out for lunch or dinner at the mall.
 Un-un knew no English since he was only 4 years old, but Gordon was learning English in school, so we practiced together.

 The second family

 The second family I stayed with was smaller.
 It consisted of Yuvella, a girl in Gordon’s 2nd grade class, and her mother and aunt.
 Unfortunately, I didn’t get to know them that well, since I was only with them for six days, two of which I spent in Shenzhen on a trip.
 The mother worked for most of the day, and her aunt knew no English, so it was a challenge to communicate.
 Yuvella’s English was slightly better than Gordon’s, but still beginner level since she was so young.

 I enjoyed observing the lives of the three Chinese host families that I stayed with, and their similarities and differences.
 They’ve all treated me kindly, and I can’t thank them enough for providing me with so much during my time in China.